jembi/openhim-config-datim4u/README.md

 To copy in the mediators edit and run `./cp-mediators-into-pkg.sh`.
 You will have to setup their config for a DATIM environment.

+You will need the following packages installed to successfully run the packaging:
+`devscripts`, `debhelper` and `python-bzrlib`.
+You will also need to symlink your `.gnupg` folder to the project's root directory `ln -s ~/.gnupg/` if you are uploading to launchpad.
+You will also need to setup your launchpad pgp keys and ssh keys before hand.

 Execute `.create-deb.sh` to create the package.
 This script will ask you if you want to upload to launchpad or just create a .deb file.